 Can you think of anything else that defines a warrior?

-Annie and I are serving the Lord in the United States, South America, and in India later this year.
+Annie and I are serving the Lord in the United States, South America, and in India.
 Would you consider becoming a part of our ministry?
 We would love to have you on our team!
 Just click here to get involved.
 Thanks so much!